Sodom and Gomorrah: Deuterocanon

 Wisdom 19:17 says that the Egyptians who enslaved the Israelites were "struck with blindness, like the men of Sodom who came to the door of that righteous man Lot.
 They found themselves in total darkness, as each one groped around to find his own door."

-Sirach 16:8 says "[God] did not spare the neighbors of Lot, whom he loathed on account of their insolence."
+Sirach 16:8 says that "[God] did not spare the neighbors of Lot, whom he loathed on account of their insolence".

 In 3 Maccabees 2:5, the high priest Simon says that God "consumed with fire and sulfur the men of Sodom who acted arrogantly, who were notorious for their vices; and you made them an example to those who should come afterward".

 2 Esdras 2:8–9 says "Woe to you, Assyria, who conceal the unrighteous in your midst!
 O wicked nation, remember what I did to Sodom and Gomor'rah, whose land lies in lumps of pitch and heaps of ashes.
 So will I do to those who have not listened to me, says the Lord Almighty."

 2 Esdras 5:1–13 describes signs of the end times, one of which is that "the sea of Sodom shall cast up fish".

 In 2 Esdras 7:106, Ezra says that Abraham prayed for the people of Sodom.

 Chapter 12 of 1 Meqabyan, a book considered canonical in the Ethiopian Orthodox Tewahedo Church, references "Gemorra an Sedom".